jet1965/Getting-Cleaning_course_project/README.md

 The data is already in place and unzipped, within the directory structure.
 If you wish, you can download it fresh by simply uncommenting the first two lines of code in the run_analysis.R file, resourcing it and rerunning it.
-This will make the script download the zip file and unzip it, overwriting the exiasting data.
+This will make the script download the zip file and unzip it, overwriting the existing data.